Aaronius/injectorjs/README.md

 var childInjector = new Injector(parentInjector);
 ```

 Now if childInjector doesn't have a mapping for a given key, it will additionally look to parentInjector for the mapping.
-A parent injectors can be set or removed at any time.
+A parent injector can be set or removed at any time.

 ```js
 var parentInjector = new Injector();